 What is a Safeguarding Adult Review?

-A Safeguarding Adult Review is when people look at how well everyone worked together to keep someone safe.
+A Safeguarding Adult Review looks at how well everyone worked together to support and protect an adult with care and support needs from serious harm.

 Why do we do Safeguarding Adult Reviews?

-A Review should aim to learn lessons from what happened to the adult and the Board should make sure that the lessons change what happens in the future.
+A Review should aim to learn lessons from what happened to the adult and the Shropshire Safeguarding Community Partnership should make sure that the lessons change what happens in the future.

-The Care Act 2014 says that our Board must complete Safeguarding Adult Reviews of a case involving an adult in its area with needs for care and support (whether or not the local authority has been meeting any of those needs) when:
+The Care Act 2014 says that we must complete Safeguarding Adult Reviews of a case involving an adult in its area with needs for care and support (whether or not the local authority has been meeting any of those needs) when:

 - There is a “reasonable cause for concern” about how professionals have worked together; AND